KaTeX/KaTeX/README.md

  * **Self contained:** KaTeX has no dependencies and can easily be bundled with your website resources.
  * **Server side rendering:** KaTeX produces the same output regardless of browser or environment, so you can pre-render expressions using Node.js and send them as plain HTML.

-KaTeX is compatible with all major browsers, including Chrome, Safari, Firefox, Opera, Edge, and IE 9 - IE 11.
+KaTeX is compatible with all major browsers, including Chrome, Safari, Firefox, Opera, Edge, and IE 9–11.

 KaTeX supports much (but not all) of LaTeX and many LaTeX packages.
 See the [list of supported functions](https://khan.github.io/KaTeX/docs/supported.html).